 Let me conclude by describing a 125-year-old organization that is admired for its capacity for innovation.
 It attracts the world’s best scientists and has preserved a flexible network structure.
 It is truly international, with campuses in the U.S., U.K., China, India, Finland, Kenya, and Switzerland.
 Its brand is globally renowned, yet its operations are always locally anchored.
 It’s no surprise that the organization controls 46 percent of its market and has reached a market capitalization of US$151 billion.

 The organization I just described is Nokia—in January 2008.
 As of May 2012, Nokia’s market capitalization is US$10.7 billion, a 93 percent drop in just over four years.
 What went wrong?
 Nokia felt it had its competition cornered, as it outperformed the likes of Motorola, Samsung, Sony, and LG across many indicators.
 Yet it didn’t have Apple or Google in its view.
 When those two entered the mobile phone business, they redefined the value proposition and changed the rules of the game forever.

 Will Apple and Google similarly impact the education market, or will disruptive innovation be brought by someone or something we haven’t bothered to consider?
 In either case, let’s make sure business education doesn’t become the next Nokia.
 Let’s prepare ourselves for whatever the future holds.

 This article is based on a keynote address delivered at the GMAC Leadership Conference in February 2012.
 At the time, David Bach was dean of programs at IE Business School in Madrid, Spain.
-He is now senior associate dean for executive MBA and global programs at the Yale School of Management in New Haven, Connecticut, where he now is the deputy dean for academic programs and professor in the practice of management.
+In August 2012, he became the senior associate dean for executive MBA and global programs at the Yale School of Management in New Haven, Connecticut, where he now is the deputy dean for academic programs and professor in the practice of management.